radareorg/iaito/README.md

 ## Installing dependencies

-iaito depends on r2, you should install it
+iaito depends on r2, and you should install it from git:

 ```
 $ git clone https://github.com/radareorg/radare2
 $ cd radare2 ; sys/install.sh
 ```

-Extra dependencies are needed for macOS
+Extra dependencies are needed for macOS, see the .github/workflows/ci.yml for more details

 ```
 brew install qt5